Subtle Brain Injury or SBI

 - Cognitive symptoms such as difficulties with short-term memory, word finding, learning new information, concentration, multi tasking, problem solving and working under pressure.

-- Many people who are suffering from a subtle brain injury go on to develop psychological symptoms as well, which just compounds the situation.
-People tend to find themselves getting worse instead of getting better and sometimes feel like they are “going crazy” and that no-one will believe them.
+- Many people who are suffering from a subtle brain injury go on to develop psychological symptoms as well.
+This really compounds the situation.
+People tend to find themselves getting worse instead of getting better.
+They sometimes feel like they are “going crazy” and that no-one will believe them.

-In addition, sometimes the vestibular system in the head has been damaged.
-Again such injuries are often missed unless examined by an appropriate and experienced expert.
+Sometimes the vestibular system in the head has also been damaged.
+Again you need to be examined by an appropriate and experienced expert, otherwise your injuries might be missed.
 If you suffer from damage to your vestibular system (which is responsible for the body’s balance system) you might suffer from dizziness, nausea, difficulties with sight or sound as well as the other problems listed above for SBI.

-The whole area of subtle brain injury is poorly understood, even in the medical profession.
-We see insurance companies defending these claims that will work vigorously to try and disprove the injured party, alleging fraud, exaggeration or dishonesty.
+Even in the medical profession, there aren’t many people who really understand subtle brain injury.
+We appreciate that this makes things even tougher for you.
+If we see insurance companies defending these claims, we know that they will work hard to try and disprove the injured party.
+They sometimes allege fraud, exaggeration or dishonesty, which is really difficult for our clients.
 Insurance companies have the resources to be able to strenuously defend these claims and usually do.
-It is vital therefore that you have an experienced solicitor acting for you, working with barristers and medical experts who also know about SBI.
-Without this strong, expert team many of these SBI claims will fail with claimants facing a finding of fraud, dishonesty or exaggeration.
+It is vital therefore that you have an experienced solicitor acting for you.
+When you work with Barratts, you have a well prepared team around you.
+We understand and we will put you in touch with barristers and medical experts who also know about SBI.
+Without your strong, expert team, your claim for subtle brain injury might fail.
+You might even end up facing a finding of fraud, dishonesty or exaggeration.

-Debra Morris has worked on these types of cases for many years.
-She has achieved successful results and high levels of compensation for her clients.
+Debra Morris is a highly qualified solicitor who has worked on these types of cases for many years.
+She achieves successful results and high levels of compensation for her clients.
 Whilst the effects of these injuries, often referred to as minor head injuries or concussion, can be at the more modest end of the spectrum seen in brain injury generally, – the consequences to an individual can be catastrophic.
 If someone’s SBI is undiagnosed and not recognised that person often tries to struggle on, sometimes for many months, before being unable to continue any longer.

 Debra Morris has a fine eye for detail which is essential in these types of complex cases.
 She also has a passion for getting rehabilitation where possible at the earliest opportunity.
 The earlier these symptoms are diagnosed and treated, the better the outcome will be.
 More often than not there is no access to NHS rehabilitation for these types of injuries and symptoms can continue and worsen over time if you don’t get the help you need.